VenkataBhaskarr/golang_withme/README.md

 sql databases

-In This walkthorugh we will see how to connect to mysql database locally, I just want to compare this with Node architecture to make it simple to understand alright lets go
+In This walk through we will see how to connect to mysql database locally, I just want to compare this with Node architecture to make it simple to understand alright lets go

 In Node you use a package sql and define the CONSTANT (user , pass , db , localhost) and then connects it via sql.connect right In go